swiss-ai-center/documentation/docs/reference/common-code.md

 # Common code

-The common code contains code that is shared between the Core Engine and the services.
+The common code contains code that is shared between the Core engine and the services.

 The following elements are shared: